Demographics of Nauru

-Nauru is inhabited mostly by Nauruans (93.6%), while minorities include I-Kiribati (1.8%), Chinese (1.5%) and other (3.1%).
+Nauru is inhabited mostly by Nauruans (92.1%), while minorities include those from Kiribati (2.4%), Fiji (2.2%), Australia (1.2%) and other (2.1%).
 The demographic history of Nauru is marked by several migrations: the area was first inhabited by Micronesian people about 3,000 years ago.
 The first European to find the island was John Fearn in 1798.
 Then, the country was annexed by Germany in 1888.
 The next major population change was when Japanese occupied the island during World War II in 1942.
 During this time, the Japanese deported several thousands of Nauruans to other islands.
 In the 1960s, the country gained independence, where the percentage of Nauruans started to increase.
 The most recent demographic switch was in the 2000s, when the government repatriated several groups of non-Nauruans from the country.

 The Nauruan language is the official language of Nauru, but English is often used in the country.
 Nauruan is declared as the primary language of 95.3% of the population.
 The 2011 census revealed that 66.0% of the population spoke English and 11.9% another language.
 The main religions of Nauru are Nauru Congregational Church (35.71%) and Roman Catholic (32.96%).
 The literacy rate in Nauru is 96.5%.
 The proportion of the country's population aged 15 and over attaining academic degrees is one of the lowest in the world, reaching 7.9% in 2011.
 An estimated 10.7% of the gross domestic product (GDP) is spent on education.
 Nauru has a universal health care system, and in 2012, an estimated 7.5% of its GDP was spent on healthcare.
 Nauru has the highest obesity ranking in the world; 97 per cent of men and 93 per cent of women are obese.
 In 2006, the average net monthly income was A$2,597 (A$ in 2014).
 The most significant sources of employment are phosphate mining, banking industries, and various coconut products.
 In 2011, the unemployment rate was 23%.
 The 2011 census enumerated 1,647 total households, averaging 6.0 persons per house.
 Average urbanisation rate in Nauru is 100%.